KE-Johnston1/simple-port-scanner/README.md

 #  Simple Port Scanner
-This repo contains tools for scanning and honeypot logging.

 This repository contains hands-on cybersecurity tools for learning network scanning and threat detection.
 It includes a Python-based port scanner and a honeypot simulation for logging unauthorized access attempts. s